holoviz/panel/doc/tutorials/index.md

 - a Wind Turbine Chat Bot
 - a static Wind Turbine Analysis report
 - a Wind Turbine Technician todo app
+- a Wind Turbine Dashboard
-- a Wind Turbine dashboard and a
+- a Wind Turbine Image Detection application
 - a Wind Turbine Sensors streaming application.

 Please put on your safety helmet before entering the world of wind turbines data.